lklewis83/AVS_SPOOF_MODEL/README.md

 # AVS SPOOF MODEL
 Tensorflow Audio Spoof Detection Model Trained with AVS Spoof 2019 Dataset

+## Introduction
+This project focuses on detecting audio spoofs using a deep learning model trained on the AVSSpoof 2019 dataset.
+The model identifies bonafide and spoofed speech samples, including text-to-speech (TTS) and voice conversion (VC) attacks.

 ## Data Preprocessing
 I utilized the [AVSSpoof 2019 dataset](https://www.kaggle.com/c/asvspoof-2019), which consists of bonafide and spoofed speech samples.
 The spoofed data includes text-to-speech (TTS) and voice conversion (VC) attacks, categorized under different attack types (A01–A19).
 The preprocessing steps included:
 - **Feature Extraction**: Extracted Mel-Frequency Cepstral Coefficients (MFCC) features from each audio sample.